ns-phennessy/watchman/README.md

 * Install it on a Linux system by placing the file in the `/bin/` or `/usr/bin/` directory.
 (You may wish to rename it from `watchman.py` to `watchman`)
 * In it's current state; it looks for a file called `.watchman.sh` which it will execute on a file change.
 This script should be in the directory the command is being launched from.
 * Command to use is `watchman`.
+* It accepts 1 command line argument which specifies the intended directory.

 ## Licence
 Released under the **MIT Licence**